 - Choose "Start a New Request"

 Bear in mind that all international students must complete the check-in.
 The documents that you upload must be correct, current, and readable.
 When you have completed the uploading process, an International Student Advisor will verify that all of your documents are correct before removing your hold.
 Please see the Course Registration and Holds page for more information on holds.

 If you are having problems uploading your documents to iStart, please see OIE's Steps on Resolving E-Form PDF Upload Issues.

 Follow these screenshots to begin the process.
-NOTE: You will complete "Fall 2017 Check-in" e-forms.
+NOTE: You will complete "Spring 2018 Check-in" e-forms.
 "Fall 2016 Check-in" is just an example for instructional and visual aide purposes.
 Additionally, the Personal Information Update e-form is now called "Contact Information F Students" and "Contact Information J Students".

 How Should I Update My Contact Information?

 The U.S. Department of Homeland Security requires all F-1 and J-1 students to provide current United States contact information at all times.
 All students must provide their address, email and phone number.

 You will enter your U.S. contact information into iStart.
 This e-form is a required part of the Check-In process.

 The SEVIS Inside address must be a physical address, not a P.O.
 Box or GT mailbox.
 You must use your own address, not the general Georgia Tech or OIE address.

 A list of on-campus residence hall addresses can be found here.